clearhaus/pan/README.md

 (Yes, that's the difference between masking and truncating a PAN in PCI DSS terminology.)

-You may decide how much to mask (or truncated) and the character(s) that the digits are replaced with:
+You may decide how much to mask (or truncate) and the character(s) that the digits are replaced with:

 ```ruby